 All incoming students who have a background in Latin and would like to continue their study of Latin at Carolina, especially those who have not taken the Latin AP, SAT II, or IB (International Baccalaureate) exams, should take the online Latin Language Placement Test.
 The results of this test place students in LATN 101,102, 203, or 204.
-Note that the department will recognize only the score from the first online test that a student takes within the academic year; any additional test scores will be discarded automatically.
-Students may if they wish retake the online placement test after the end of the spring semester.
+Note that the department will recognize only the score from the first online test that a student takes within the academic year.
+Students may retake the online placement test after the end of the spring semester.

 This test is diagnostic only.
-Students should enroll in the level of Latin in which they have been placed, but those who feel that their placement is not quite right should consult with their course instructor as soon as possible, and certainly no later than the end of the first week of classes; individual students may do better in a course at a lower or higher level.
+Students should enroll in the level of Latin in which they have been placed, but those who feel that their placement is not quite right should consult with their course instructor as soon as possible, and certainly no later than the end of the first week of classes.
 Students who place into LATN 102 should be particularly cautious.
 Since this course is a continuation of LATN 101, students who have not taken LATN 101 at Carolina often find that they have not covered all the material nor acquired the particular skills (for example, in oral Latin) that the course presupposes.
 In some cases, students would be better advised to begin with LATN 101 than to plunge into LATN 102.

 Note that the online placement test does not allow students to earn By-Examination (BE) credit for any LATN course.
 Students who place into LATN 204 on the basis of the online placement test are eligible to take Part 2 of the placement test, which allows them to earn Placement (PL) credit for LATN 203 and thus satisfy the foreign language requirement.
 The difference between BE and PL credit is that BE credit provides both credit for University courses and credit hours; PL credit provides credit for University courses but no credit hours.
 For further information on BE and PL credit, see the Academic Advising website here.